mijekassandra20/mijekassandra20/README.md

 ## About me :pencil:

 I am Kassandra Mije, a Web Developer utilizing Javascript, Typescript, Node.js, React.js, Express.js, MongoDB, and REST APIs.
-I also have knowledge of HTML5, CSS, Bootstrap, MUI, and MySQL.
+I also have knowledge of HTML5, Tailwind CSS, MUI, and MySQL.

 ## Get in touch :coffee:

-- I am currently working as a Junior Web Developer at Support Zebra.
+- I am currently working as a Web Developer at Support Zebra.
 - You can take a look at my [LinkedIn](https://www.linkedin.com/in/kassandra-mije/)
 - Email me at kassandra.mije@supportzebra.com